Angel-Rojas/Angel-Rojas.github.io/README.md

 # Angel-Rojas.github.io
-Code Diary for Senior Project I (csub cmps 4910)
+This is the main webpage for my Senior Project I (csub cmps 4910) the project is called FoodGO! and we are designing a front-end webpage for it.
+  I am working through GitHub Desktop client via ATOM text editor to learn how to properly work and communicate with GitHib!